International students

 Finding your way to Oxford from the airports and Eurostar

-Contact your College before you travel to find out where you will need to collect your keys, to discuss arrival times and accommodation arrangements so you can plan your journey.
 See the sections below for the most popular routes from various UK airports or the Eurostar terminal to Oxford and how to reach your college by taxi.

 From Heathrow Airport to Oxford

-• Arriving at Terminal 1, 2 or 3: you should follow the signs in the arrival hall to the Central Bus Station, then take the lift up to the bus station and you will arrive in the ticket hall.
+• Arriving at Terminal 2 or 3: you should follow the signs in the arrival hall to the Central Bus Station, then take the lift up to the bus station and you will arrive in the ticket hall.

-• Arriving at Terminal 4: follow the signs in the arrival hall to ‘the trains’ and take the free Heathrow Connect train service to ‘Heathrow Central’; a three-minute train journey.
+• Arriving at Terminal 4: follow the signs in the arrival hall to ‘the trains’ and take the free Heathrow Express train service to ‘Heathrow Central’; a three-minute train journey.
 Follow the signs to the Central Bus Station, take the lift up to the bus station and you will arrive in the ticket hall.

 • Arriving at Terminal 5: the bus service to Oxford also departs from Terminal 5 next to the arrival area (stop 10), so you do not need to go to the Central Bus Station.